ViolaFlower/Re-Console/README.md

 Re-Console is available for 1.20.4, 1.20.6 and 1.21.

-**Re-Console is currently available on Modrinth and GitHub.
+**Re-Console is currently available on Modrinth, Curseforge and GitHub.
 It is not hosted anywhere else.**

 ![Features](https://cdn.modrinth.com/data/cached_images/97029679acef552aaa93810310bee9e0f287dc5d.webp)